KarthigaGurusamy/Caravan-Camping-Reservation-System/README.md

 ➡️ **Description**

     👉 This caravan and camping reservation system is for users to view campings and locations.
-The users can check dates availability for camping location and can book camping location.
+    👉 The users can check dates availability for camping location and can book camping location.
-        The user can update their profile and Add/Cancel Booking.The admin can Add/Edit/Delete campings and locations for campings and allocate staff for location also admin can view users and thier bookings.
+    👉 The user can update their profile and Add/Cancel Booking.
+    👉 The admin can Add/Edit/Delete campings and locations for campings and allocate staff for location also admin can view users and thier bookings.
+    👉 The datas are dynamically stored and retrived from the database.